xinsys/handbook/_pages/policies/travel/first-time-travel-obtain-vendor-id-training-needed.md

 7. Send Employee ID to [ethan.heppner@gsa.gov](mailto:ethan.heppner@gsa.gov) with your proposed dates of travel, a phone number, and date of birth **from your personal email** [here’s why](https://docs.google.com/document/d/1cHGnvUVGzYJkSuW0-2ZEy4g4vwgNLLkZcI1j5JVozDQ/edit#bookmark=id.f206jlg5swxh) to be set up as an “invitational traveler” temporarily. **Stop here for now.**

-**For Later** Ethan will make all of your travel arrangements until you can complete the training in OLU and then sign the [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing).
+**For Later** A member of the 18F travel team will make all of your travel arrangements until you can complete the training in OLU and then sign the [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing).

 6. Traveling in less than 2 weeks?